oh so reggio…

 Community and system—Children, family, teachers, parents and the local community are interactive and work together to create a rich and meaningful learning experience.

 Teacher Collaboration—Teachers work together in partnerships to share observations, information and project inspirations.
 Each classroom has two co-teachers who work together and support one another.
 Collaboration extends beyond the classroom and the individual school.
-Teachers from all of our school share experiences, success stories and ideas with their counterparts at other Little Sprouts Academies.
+Teachers from all of our schools share experiences, success stories and ideas with their counterparts at other Little Sprouts Academies.

 Emergent curriculum/projects—Our Reggio curriculum is child-centered.
 Teachers carefully observe children’s curiosities and interests to develop curriculum that keeps the children engaged and motivated to learn.
 Children will return again and again to activities and interests in order to add new insights, increase the children’s depth of knowledge on topics and investigate further.